François Pinault: Career

 François Pinault started his first business in 1963 as a wood-trading company.
 Pinault SA grew strongly and diversified its portfolio by acquiring several companies facing bankruptcy, including Chapelle Darblay, to restructure them.
 On 25 October 1988, Pinault SA was taken public in the Paris stock exchange and started to invest in specialty store chains.
 He acquired a majority stake in CFAO (specialized distribution in Africa), Conforama (furnishing retailer), Printemps (department store), La Redoute (mail order), and Fnac (books and electronics retailer).
 Pinault SA was renamed Pinault-Printemps-Redoute (PPR) in 1993.

-In 1992, Pinault set up the holding company Artémis to manage the Pinault family's investments.
+In 1992, Pinault manage the Pinault family's investments.
 Controlled 100% by Pinault and his family, Artémis controls the vineyards Château Latour (Bordeaux), Clos de Tart (Bourgogne), Domaine d'Eugénie (Vosne-Romanée), Château Grillet (Rhône Valley), Eisele Vineyard (Napa Valley), and the champagne Jacquesson.
 Artémis bought the news magazine Le Point in 1997, the auction house Christie's in 1998, and the luxury cruise company Ponant in 2015.
 Pinault has been the owner of the Rennes football club since 1998.
+In September 2023, Artémis acquired 53% of Creative Artists Agency for $7 billion.

-By the end of century, François Pinault started to shift his business focus from retail to luxury.
+By the end of the 1990s, François Pinault started to shift his business focus from retail to luxury.
 In March 1999, Pinault-Printemps-Redoute purchased a controlling 42% stake of the Gucci Group for $3 billion, and bought the Yves Saint Laurent company.
 Pinault then purchased the French jewelry company Boucheron in 2000, Balenciaga in 2001, and the British fashion house Alexander McQueen.
 In May 2003, he handed over the management of his companies to his son François-Henri who pursued the consolidation of the luxury group with new acquisitions (Brioni, Girard-Perregaux, Pomellato...) and changed the group's name to Kering in 2013.